Ron Pelosi: Finance

 Pelosi engaged in the securities industry with Hambrecht & Quist, Dean Witter & Co. and was a partner in Korn Ferry International, an executive search firm and president of the Longwood Company, a member firm of the Financial Industry Regulatory Authority.

 He was also president of Forward Funds, a diversified mutual fund group, and of Webster Investment Management, registered investment advisers; and Trenholm Associates.
 Pelosi is on the board of trustees of the Pacific Corporate Group, a private equity fund and executive director, of Pacific Asset Management.

 Mediation and arbitration

 Pelosi was a mediator or arbitrator for the American Stock Exchange, National Association of Securities Dealers, National Futures Association, New York Stock Exchange and the Financial Industry Regulatory Authority.
 He was a panel member of the American Arbitration Association and the Pacific Coast Stock Exchange.

 Politics

+Pelosi in 1972 during his campaign for California's 9th senatorial district.

 Pelosi was a member of the San Francisco City Planning Commission and of the San Francisco Board of Supervisors from 1968 to 1980, of which he was president from 1978 to 1980.
 He was chairman of the board of the San Francisco Employees' Retirement System and was on the boards of directors of the Association of Bay Area Governments, Golden Gate Bridge District and the League of California Cities.

 He was an unsuccessful Democratic candidate for California's 9th State Senate district in 1972.
 He won 40.1 percent of the vote against Republican Milton Marks, who won 59 percent.